 Erasmus University Amsterdam

 You can measure your impact before, during or after the activity is carried out.
-It depends on what you want to achieve: do you want to identify the expected impact beforehand, test some hypotheses, or evaluate your operation.
+It depends on what you want to achieve: whether you want to identify the expected impact beforehand, to test hypotheses, or to evaluate your operation.

 In order to come up with a good impact question, it is important to know what the needs and wants of your target group are.
-In reality, too often activities are developed that have little effect because the solution was not sufficiently attuned to the problems, needs and context of the target group.
+Planned activities often prove to be ineffective because the approach wasn’t sufficiently attuned to the specific problems and needs of the target group.